Browse our complete selection of Bulk Pistachios

 Tree nuts are usually marketed ?in-shell? or ?shelled?.
 Pistachios and filberts are usually sold ?in-shell? to the retail trade, while almonds and pecans are generally sold shelled to the industry, which consists primarily of salters, confectioners, bakers and ice cream manufacturers.
 The pistachio nut is unique in the nut trade due to its semi-split shells.
 This enables the processor to roast and salt the kernel without removing the shell, while it also serves as a convenient form of natural packaging.

 At Oh!
-Nuts We pride ourselves by bringing you the best quality Bulk Pistachios
+Nuts We pride ourselves by bringing you high quality Bulk Pistachios

 Our Bulk Pistachios are kosher as well all our Nuts, Candy, Chocolates and all other items are kosher under rabbinical supervision.
-Buy Bulk Pistachios at cheap prices and the highest quality.
+Buy Bulk Pistachios at cheap prices and great quality.

 We also offer a large variety of Kosher gift baskets like Purim Basket & Mishloach Manot and Hanukkah Gift Baskets and chocolte Chanukah Gelt party and wedding favors including a large selection of jordan almonds in a variety of colors Silver Jordan Almonds , white Jordan Almonds, Pink, Blue and many more.